• Skip to primary navigation

 How to Use Google DNS On iPhone and iPad

-In case you are interested, it is possible to use Google DNS on your iPhone and iPad, instead of connecting to internet using the DNS servers of your Internet Service providers.
+In case you are interested, it is possible make your iPhone use Google DNS to connect to internet, instead of using the DNS Servers of your Internet Service provider.

-This can be helpful, if you are noticing the issue of the Wi-Fi network on your iPhone being slow at certain periods of the day, which usually happens due to the DNS servers of the service providers becoming busy or over-crowded.
+This can be helpful, if you are noticing the issue of the Wi-Fi network on your iPhone being slow at certain periods of the day, which usually happens due to DNS Server of the Internet Service providers being busy or becoming over-crowded.

 Use Google DNS on iPhone and iPad